Nur Ikhwan Othman: International career

 In September 2024, Nurikhwan was selected for the 2027 Asian Cup qualification play-off matches against Macau over two legs.
 He partnered Yura Yunos in central defence for both matches and contributed to a 4–0 aggregate win for the Wasps, enabling their participation to the third round of qualification to the 2027 Asian Cup.
 The same pairing kept their places at the 2024 ASEAN Championship qualification against Timor-Leste over two legs the following month, but a solitary goal by Gali Freitas that was conceded at home was enough to eliminate them from the competition.
 There was to be one final sting in 2024 for Nurikhwan as he and the Wasps conceded eleven goals against Russia in a friendly at Krasnodar on 15 November.

 Nurikhwan came back to the national team in early October 2025 for the double header against Yemen in the 2027 Asian Cup qualifying, starting both matches in Bandar Seri Begawan and in Kuwait City the following week, where the scorelines favoured the Middle Eastern team.
 A month later, the Wasps faced Lebanon in the same competition, and Nurikhwan was handed the captaincy for the match.
 The Cedars were victorious with a 0–3 score.
+Nurikhwan kept the armband in March 2026 away against Bhutan but tasted another defeat, the game finishing 2–1 to the designated home team.

+In June 2026 Nurikhwan featured twice for the Wasps against Timor-Leste at the 2026 ASEAN Championship qualification, playing the first leg wearing the captain's armband.
+Brunei were eliminated from the 2026 ASEAN Championship in a 6–1 aggregate loss.